 Alternative Regulatory Reform

 An alternative regulatory framework starts by recognizing that financial crises are created during extended periods of stable prosperity, periods during which there are, at worst, only minor recessions.
 Such crises are not random, rare events that can be addressed only by means of defensive protections.
 Financial instability, rather than market efficiency, is the inherent result of a market economy performing well for a relatively long period of time.
 Buffers may help to contain a problem, but they are of limited usefulness when the aim is to prevent crises and maintain financial stability.
-And asking financial-market participants to determine those buffers is destined to fail because their incentive is to preserve growth and their main indicators of financial health are increasing profits and a high return on equity.
+Moreover, asking financial-market participants to determine those buffers is destined to fail because their incentive is to preserve growth and their main indicators of financial health are increasing profits and a high return on equity.
 This alternative framework also notes that, rather than putting investment and economic growth on a pedestal, the regulatory system should be tilted toward promoting financial and economic sustainability.

 The Financial Instability Hypothesis